m0onsoo/ReFORM/data/README.md

 ## 📚 Dataset Download
-Due to the capacity of github, we uploaded the data on google drive.
+Due to Github's file size limitations, we've uploaded the data on Google Drive.
-You can download the data from [Google Drive](https://drive.google.com/drive/folders/17WYUnoX0SGo3bFN0w5Sbt23rEUjIjnYC?usp=sharing).
+You can download the data from [Google Drive](https://drive.google.com/drive/folders/17WYUnoX0SGo3bFN0w5Sbt23rEUjIjnYC?usp=sharing) and place the files into this directory.
-Please put these data in this directory.